wuhanrui/HCNH/README.md

 Hypergraph Convolution on Nodes-Hyperedges Network for Semi-Supervised Node Classification, ACM Transactions on Knowledge Discovery from Data (TKDD), 2022
 Authors: Hanrui Wu, Michael K. Ng

+The average accuracy on the Citeseer Co-citation dataset for 100 trials is 71.4 (1.2).

 Please cite our paper if you find this code helpful to your research:
 @article{wu2022hypergraph,
   title={Hypergraph convolution on nodes-hyperedges network for semi-supervised node classification},